“Mating in Captivity” (2017) deals with the interconnection between intimacy and sexual dynamics in couples.

 The Aggression Ingredient of Sexual Eroticism

-When we generally mute our “darker” side of our personality, we lose out in eroticism:
+When we generally mute our “darker” side of our personality, we lose out on eroticism:

-The author instead recommends to contain, and integrate our aggression rather than eradicating it.
+The author instead recommends containing, and integrating our aggression rather than eradicating it.

 Aggression, as a human emotion, cannot be purged from human interactions.
 Especially not among those who love each other.